ChetanKoranga/RMS_Trade/README.md

 # RMS_Trade

-## 1. Goto Symphony and run SymphonyFlask.py server.
+## Then goto Client directory and first run command ''npm i' then run command 'npm start' to run the react app.

-## 2. Then goto Client folder and run command 'npm start' to run the react app.
+### Note-  If on Ubuntu make sure to run all the commands as admin.